Business digital transformation: managing the process at every stage

 How do you assess effectiveness?

-One of the difficulties company leaders face is the ambiguity of evaluating the productivity of innovations already implemented.
-On the one hand, many changes are qualitative in nature, so they are hard to express in numbers; on the other hand, some results do not appear immediately, but only after several months.
+One of the challenges company leaders face is the difficulty of assessing the effectiveness of innovations that have already been implemented.
+On the one hand, many changes are qualitative in nature, so they are hard to express in numbers; on the other hand, some results do not appear immediately but only after several months.

-For the most objective assessment of effectiveness, it is better to use several methods at once: KPI monitoring, or key performance indicators (depending on the business, this may include sales volume, average order value, number of objections handled, fault tolerance, subscriber growth, and so on); using metrics such as profit growth, cost reduction, time optimization for business processes, number of automated processes, speed of IT product integration, and so on; data collection
+For the most objective assessment of effectiveness, it is best to use several methods at once: monitoring KPIs, or key performance indicators (depending on the specific business, these may include, for example, sales volume, average check, number of objections resolved, fault tolerance, subscriber growth, and so on); using metrics such as profit growth, cost reduction, time optimization for business processes, number of automated processes, speed of IT product integration, and so on; data collection

 through analysis, surveys, and benchmarking.